 Serving Size Guidelines: 2-3 People per 12-Inch Pizza

 When you order or make a 12-inch pizza, it’s important to consider the serving size to ensure that everyone has enough to enjoy without wasting food.
 The general guideline for a 12-inch pizza is that it serves about 2 to 3 people comfortably.
 This guideline is based on the standard slicing of the pizza into 6-8 slices.
-However, the actual number of people a 12-inch pizza can serve can vary depending on factors such as appetite, topping density, and the type of pizza crust.
+However, the number of people a 12-inch pizza can serve may vary depending on factors such as appetite, the density of toppings, and the type of crust.
 Here’s a breakdown of how to approach portioning:

 1. Ideal for Small to Medium Gatherings